ngc-corp/unity-tailwindcss/README.md

 }
 ```

-if these files are under the configured monitored folders, the following USS file will be generated.
+If these files are within the configured monitored folders, the following USS file will be generated.

 ```css
 .grow {